This Act is instituted in accordance with the regulations stipulated in Article - 47, Item-2 of the Military Service Act.

 If Volunteer Enlisted Soldiers that have completed their service in the military camp apply to continue their service, the Ministry of National Defense can based on the Military needs approve their continuing service for a period of three years as one term, unless, those death, missing, captured, or with other causes not attributable to them, and who determined that less than one year by the Ministry of National Defense.

-Volunteer Enlisted Soldiers may apply for a leave without pay, and the Ministry of National Defense may reject the application given the mission requirements except for the situations prescribed in the following Subparagraph (1)：
+Volunteer Enlisted Soldiers may apply for a leave without pay, and the Ministry of National Defense may reject the application based on mission requirements except for the situations prescribed in the following Subparagraph (1)：

-1.After being in service for more than six months, either one of the parents may apply for a leave to rear their children who are younger than three years of age.
+1.After being in service for more than six months, Volunteer Enlisted Soldiers may apply for a leave to rear their children who are younger than three years of age.

 2.Preparing to follow their spouses sent overseas due to mission requirements for more than one year.